-This tea is an amazing tea to drink all year round.
-Warm in the winter, cold served with ice in the summer, Hibiscus flower tea has a tart, cranberry-like flavor, so sugar or honey can be added to sweeten it.
+This tea is a fantastic tea to drink all year round.
+Warm in the winter and cold, served with ice in the summer, Hibiscus flower tea has a tart, cranberry-like flavor, so sugar or honey can be added to sweeten it.

 Cinnamon is a warming spice, which is perfect during the cold season.
-It is also known that cinnamon lowers the blood sugar, so mixing it with the Hibiscus flowers, is a win-win situation and a wonderful treat.
+It is also known that cinnamon lowers blood sugar, so mixing it with the Hibiscus flowers is a win-win situation and a wonderful treat.

 You will need:

 Optional: Honey, sugar, or stevia

-Bring the water, Hibiscus flowers and cinnamon to a boil, then reduce the heat to medium low.
+Bring the water, Hibiscus flowers, and cinnamon to a boil, then reduce the medium-low heat.
 Simmer the tea for about 5 minutes.

-Remove from the heat and let it infuse for few minutes.
+Remove from the heat and let it infuse for a few minutes.
 Strain and add the honey or stevia.
 Drink hot or refrigerate and serve later on ice.

 Note: If you use raw honey, do not add it during the boiling process, it destroys the properties of the honey.

-Enjoy!
 As you can see, it is very easy to make!
-The tea has a beautiful color that is very inviting and in the summer it is a great option for replacing that pop(soda) we all try to get away from.
+The tea has a beautiful color that is very inviting, and in the summer, it is an excellent option for replacing that pop(soda) we all try to get away from.